MigrainePsylobster/Patreon-Video-Downloader/README.md

 ### 1. Get Your Authentication Cookies

+⚠️  SECURITY NOTE:
+- Cookies contain your login information
+- Only use on your own computer
+- Don't share cookie files with others

 **For Patreon content, you MUST provide authentication cookies:**

 #### Method 1: Browser Extension (Recommended)